* This is the Consumer Version. *

 Pirfenidone, available in some countries, appears to slow lung scarring.
 Other treatments are being studied.

-Other treatments are aimed at relieving symptoms: pulmonary rehabilitation for improving ability to carry out activities of daily life (see Overview of Pulmonary Rehabilitation), oxygen therapy for low blood oxygen levels, antibiotics for infection, and drugs for the heart failure that is caused by cor pulmonale.
+Other treatments are aimed at relieving symptoms: pulmonary rehabilitation for improving ability to carry out activities of daily life (see Breathing exercises), oxygen therapy for low blood oxygen levels, antibiotics for infection, and drugs for the heart failure that is caused by cor pulmonale.
 Lung transplantation (in some cases with a single lung) has been successful in some people with severe idiopathic pulmonary fibrosis.

 Generic NameSelect Brand Names